 8 – Raising a Modern-Day Knight

 We want our sons to become gentlemen.
 It’s important that we train them to open doors for women and to be polite when they’re around them.
 Give your son a chivalrous code of conduct so that he knows what type of behavior you expect from him.
-If you would like to explore this concept further, Raising a Modern Day Knight by Robert Lewis is a great resource!

 Your Path to Feeling Less Stressed Video Course